DeviCatOutlet/devicatoutlet.github.io/candicat.md

 ![](img/who-is-candicat-devicat.png)

 ### CandiCat
-  * **Role:** DeviCat's Mascot
+  * **Role:** DeviCat's Official Mascot
   * **Loves:** Sweets, Rainbows & Bubbles
   * **Theme:** Galaxy Cat
   * **Location:** Mirror Moon

   ---

-CandiCat is DeviCat's mascot for her brand.
-She represents her Twitch subscriber emotes and comes in two forms!
-One version as a pink, purple and white cat!
-The other form being a kawaii magical anime girl.
-An introvert at heart, once she warms up to you, she shows all flavors of personality!
+CandiCat is the official mascot of DeviCat and the star of her Twitch subscriber emotes!
+She has two forms: a fluffy pink, purple, and white space cat, and a kawaii magical anime girl.
+Though shy at first, once she warms up, she shows every flavor of personality—sweet, silly, and a little mischievous.

-CandiCat is a space cat, an alien from outer space.
-One day she discovers Earth and that we have candy.
-But the only way for her to get sweets is by turning into a human (as no one takes a talking cat seriously.)
-And that's why a lot of the time she doesn't wear shoes.
-After all, she's a talking cat.
-She doesn't care about shoes, she just wants to eat (and we love her for that. ♡)
+As an alien from outer space, CandiCat discovered Earth and instantly fell in love with its greatest treasure: candy.
+The only problem?
+No one takes a talking cat seriously.
+So, she transforms into a human girl to get her hands on sweets.
+That’s also why she usually skips shoes—she’s still a cat at heart, padding around in her socks.
+Shoes don’t matter to her; candy does.
+(And honestly, we love her for that. ♡)

-Additional Lore: CandiCat is originally from Mirror Moon, where the civilians are known as "reflections."
-It's believed that CandiCats human form was her using her "reflect" ability based on the first person she met on Earth.
+Lore: CandiCat comes from Mirror Moon, a world where the people are known as “Reflections.”
+Her human form is believed to be the result of her “Reflect” ability, modeled after the first person she met on Earth.

 ---